More St. Louis-area frontline workers to get COVID-19 vaccine Thursday

-ST. LOUIS — More local frontline workers are receiving Pfizer's COVID-19 vaccine.
+ST. LOUIS — More frontline workers at hospitals across the St. Louis area are receiving Pfizer's COVID-19 vaccine.

 BJC HealthCare and SSM Health are both vaccinating priority staff on Thursday.
 The two hospital systems worked together to receive the doses earlier than expected, "a prime example of collaboration and team work among our local health care systems," SSM Health said.